Hadi-Tavana/Multisite-AD-Lab/README.md

 🔁 You can customize the index name as desired.
 For example, I used HRT-PC01 to match the name of my VM.

-3.Save the file to the following path:
+Then save the file to the following path:

 <pre lang="Markdown">